khuyentran1401/prefect-alert/README.md

 slack_block = SlackWebhook(url="https://hooks.slack.com/services/XXX/XXX/XXX")
 ```
 ### Send an alert
-Next, use the block created and the decorator `prefect_alert.alert_on_failure` to send alert when a flow/task fails.
+Next, use the block created and the decorator `prefect_alert.alert_on_failure` to send alert when a flow fails.
 #### Send an alert when a flow fails

 ```python